Volunteering at LHSA

 Those more interested in preventive conservation can also be accommodated within LHSA's comprehensive collection care programme.

 LHSA provided two, full time, 10-week internships from January to March 2013 to develop archive and conservation skills.
 These were very successful, and we were delighted to offer three further internships for October to December 2013.
-We are now in a position to offer an 8-week internship to work on our groundbreaking case note cataloguing project.
+2014 began with an internship dedicated to providing experience of cataloguing case notes and we offered a 10-week internship specifically designed to give a newly-qualified archivist the opportunity to develop skills invaluable in the project environment from June 2014.
+We are now offering a further internship to develop case note cataloguing skills for 10 weeks from April 2015.
 For more information please click here.

 Applying for a volunteer position